hashicorp/terraform-plugin-framework/docs/design/diagnostics.md

 - [Plan Modification](./plan-modification.md)
 - [Validation](./validation.md)

-This design documentation will walkthrough and recommend options for abstracted diagnostics handling and extensibility in the framework.
+This design documentation will walk through and recommend options for abstracted diagnostics handling and extensibility in the framework.

 ## Background